-The Career Center assists students in self-exploration, capturing a vision for their lives, learning how to make choices, and identifying personal interests and values.
-Several opportunities are available for students to do this, including personality and interest inventories; individual career counseling; Career and Life Planning, a three-unit, upperdivision course; and the Meet Your Major event, where students can obtain information on various majors from academic departments.
+Career Services assists students in self-exploration, capturing a vision for their lives, learning how to make choices, and identifying personal interests and values.
+Several opportunities are available for students to do this, including personality and interest inventories; individual career counseling; and Career and Life Planning, a three-unit, upper-division course.